nautobot/nautobot/nautobot/docs/models/extras/gitrepository.md

 ## Repository Configuration

 When defining a Git repository for Nautobot to consume, the `name`, `remote URL`, and `branch` parameters are mandatory - the name acts as a unique identifier, and the remote URL and branch are needed for Nautobot to be able to locate and access the specified repository.
-Additionally, if the repository is private you may specify a `token` and the token `username` that can be used to grant access to the repository.
+Additionally, if the repository is private you may specify a `token` and any associated `username` that can be used to grant access to the repository.

+!!! warning
+    Beginning in Nautobot 1.2, there are two ways to define a `token` and/or `username` for a Git repository -- either by directly configuring them into the repository definition, or by associating the repository with a [secrets group](./secretsgroup.md) record (this latter approach is new in Nautobot 1.2).
+The direct-configuration approach should be considered as deprecated, as it is less secure and poses a number of maintainability issues.
+If at all possible, you should use a secrets group instead.
+The direct-configuration approach may be removed altogether as an option in a future release of Nautobot.

 The token implementation can vary from Git provider to Git provider, the following providers have been confirmed to work.
 In theory, additional providers using the same pattern will work, but there is currently no specific support for all providers.

 * GitHub's [`token`](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) does not require a `username`.
 * GitLab's [`token`](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) requires a `username`, conventions are to use the username "oauth2".
 In addition, GitLab's [deploy tokens](https://docs.gitlab.com/ee/user/project/deploy_tokens/) are also supported.
 * For Bitbucket, there are two options: [personal access tokens](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) or [OAuth2](https://developer.atlassian.com/cloud/bitbucket/oauth-2/) depending on the product.

+!!! note
+    When defining a [secrets group](./secretsgroup.md) for a Git repository, the group must contain assigned secret(s) with an *access type* of `HTTP(S)` and *secret type(s)* of `Token` (and `Username`, if required by the provider).

 Whenever a Git repository record is created, updated, or deleted, Nautobot automatically enqueues a background task that will asynchronously execute to clone, fetch, or delete a local copy of the Git repository on the filesystem (located under [`GIT_ROOT`](../../../configuration/optional-settings/#git_root)) and then create, update, and/or delete any database records managed by this repository.
 The progress and eventual outcome of this background task are recorded as a `JobResult` record that may be viewed from the Git repository user interface.